 Rutland is a medium-sized city located in the state of Vermont.
 With a population of 15,824 people and five constituent neighborhoods, Rutland is the fifth largest community in Vermont.
-Much of the housing stock in Rutland was built prior to World War II, making it one of the older and more historic cities in the country.
+Rutland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Rutland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rutland are a mix of both white- and blue-collar jobs.
-Overall, Rutland is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Rutland who work in office and administrative support (11.19%), sales jobs (10.86%), and teaching (8.97%).
+Rutland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rutland is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Rutland who work in sales jobs (12.41%), office and administrative support (10.99%), and teaching (8.47%).

-In terms of college education, Rutland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.37% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Rutland is somewhat higher than in the average US city of 21.84%: 28.50% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Rutland in 2010 was $23,808, which is low income relative to Vermont, and middle income relative to the rest of the US.
-This equates to an annual income of $95,232 for a family of four.
+The per capita income in Rutland in 2010 was $25,555, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,220 for a family of four.
 However, Rutland contains both very wealthy and poor people as well.

 The people who call Rutland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rutland residents report their race to be White, followed by Asian.
 Important ancestries of people in Rutland include French , English, Italian, and German.

 The most common language spoken in Rutland is English.
 Other important languages spoken here include Spanish and French.